arocketman/arocketman.github.io/_posts/main/2016-08-29-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Easily add icons to your jekyll posts"
+title:  "Easily add icons to your jekyll's posts"
 date:   2016-08-29 14:52:07 +0200
 categories: main
+icons:
+- fa-code
 ---
 Adding icons to jekyll posts is really easy.
 We will use font-awesome which you can download and use from [here][font-awesome], open up your post and add the following to your YAML:
 {% highlight YAML %}